Bratah123/MaplePacketPuller/README.md

 | CLI Interpretor | cmd | pwsh 7.0 |

 Other variants for contributors to test:
   - [ ] Python 2.7
   - [ ] Python 3.6
   - [ ] IDA 6.8
   - [ ] IDA 7.5
   - [ ] IDLE
   - [ ] PyCharm Community Edition 2020.1.1 (or later)

 ---
 # How to use

-**INPUT: ** `.txt` file containing C-pseudocode from IDA disassembly
+**INPUT:**  `.txt` file containing C-pseudocode from IDA disassembly

-**OUTPUT: ** `.txt` file containing packet structure & console output
+**OUTPUT:**  `.txt` file containing packet structure & console output

 - NOTE: You will have to create a `.txt` file in the `Functions` directory with the copy-pasted pseudocode from IDA (examples in there)
   - `MaplePacketPuller/IDA Maple Script/Functions`

 1. Navigate to `MaplePacketPuller/IDA Maple Script/` in CLI and run `Analysis.py`
     - Alternatively use a Python IDE like PyCharm

 2. Input the name of the file you want to analyze, i.e. the txt file you've just created

 3. Let the program analyze it.

- 4. Now packet structure should be yours!
+4. Now packet structure should be yours! :octocat:
     - see `MaplePacketPuller/IDA Maple Script/FuncOutput/`

- The conosle output should look like this:
+ The console output should look a little something like this:

  ![OnSetField](https://media.discordapp.net/attachments/746519006961336370/755117561024086036/061591b5c3d0f4a3247f9367b91b9843.png)